“I could do this course a thousand times over and still discover something new!” Lucy O’Hagan

 Bird, mammal, reptile and amphibian field identification, feathers including form, function and identification, track identification, kill sites, scatology, feeding signs, gaits and track patterns, dens and resting places, ecology and behavior.
 Identification of mammals and birds through vocalisations including territorial, social, alarm calls and live trapping.
 View our Mammal Tracking video.

-We are conscious that it can be possible to identify the tracks of wildlife and still not know what that animal looks like.
-With this in mind, we also cover identification of the wildlife whose sign we encounter and their vocalisations, this will include bird song, social calls and alarm calls but will also look at the sounds made by the other groups including mammals.
+We also cover identification of the wildlife whose sign we encounter and their vocalisations, this will include bird song, social calls and alarm calls but will also look at the sounds made by the other groups including mammals.
 We use camera traps to back up our findings, live traps to get up close to some of the smaller creatures and all sorts of techniques to capture evidence.
-Emphasis is placed on becoming competent in the field of track and sign identification and being able to identify a range of sign across differing taxonomic groups.
-It is our hope that you will leave the programme with a sound knowledge of British track and sign and prepared should you choose, to take on a cyber tracker evaluation and score highly.
+Emphasis is placed on becoming competent in the field of vertebrate and track and sign identification and being able to identify a range of sign across differing taxonomic groups.
+It is our hope that you will leave the programme with a sound knowledge of identification of British land vertebrates and their vocalisations and track and sign .
 We will cover as many species as possible but will be working from our site in the south of England and will therefore be limited to this regions wildlife.
 Part of the course will be as field trips to other areas of interest.

 You may also be interested in the following related programmes.

 This course will be available again in 2022

 If this course is full please contact us to express an interest as we may run extra dates.

 Wildlife Tracking and Identification